Type-X (unmanned ground vehicle): Design and purpose

-In October 2020, Milrem and the Israeli UVision announced that they are co-developing a variant of the Type-X and THeMIS that can mount a multi-canister launcher for the latter's Hero-120 and Hero-400EC loitering munitions.
+In October 2020, Milrem and the Israeli company UVision announced that they are co-developing a variant of the Type-X and THeMIS that can mount a multi-canister launcher for the latter's Hero-120 and Hero-400EC loitering munitions.

 The intended main purpose of the Type-X is to bolster and support the combat capability of mechanized units, for example providing convoy and perimeter or base defence.
 It can drive along in a convoy autonomously using the "follow-me" technology, giving the formation additional eyes and firepower.
 The system can also be utilized to localize and engage lower range targets and provide flanking support.

 The Type-X is designed to deploy at a weight below the 12-ton mark for rapid deployment into the combat theater, either by parachute or by heavy lift helicopter, providing vital fire support to airborne troops while maintaining a logistic footprint compatible with the logistics of a parachute-deployed force.
 The C-130J and the KC-390 can carry one Type-X vehicle, an A400M two and a C-17 5-6 vehicles.